JonoHub/JonoHub/README.md

 # 👋 Hi, I’m JonoHub 🎸

 Welcome to my GitHub profile!
-I'm passionate about coding and continuously learning new things.
+I study Computer Science at [Maastricht University](https://www.maastrichtuniversity.nl/) passionate about coding and continuously learning new things.
 Here's a little more about me.

 ---